AdobeDocs/analytics.it-IT/help/components/segmentation/segmentation-workflow/seg-publish.md

 ## Visualizza il segmento in [!DNL Adobe Target]

 The [!UICONTROL Publish this segment to the Experience Cloud] checkbox during the segment creation process in Adobe Analytics allows the segment to be available within the Adobe Target&#39;s custom audience library.
 Puoi utilizzare un segmento creato in Analytics o Audience Manager per attività in Target.
 Ad esempio, puoi creare campagne sulla base delle metriche di conversione di Analytics e sui segmenti di pubblico creati in Analytics.

-], click [!UICONTROL Audiences].
+1. Fai clic su [!UICONTROL Audiences].
 1. On the [!UICONTROL Audiences] page, locate the audience sourced from the [!DNL Experience Cloud].
 These audiences are available for use in [!DNL Target] activities.